CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/udo-in-appengine-plugin.md

 #### Preparing Setup

-To allow AppEngine to run this setup, we need to provide a Setup class in our plugin that extends CompuTec.AppEngine.Base.Infrastructure.Plugins.PluginSetup class.
+To allow CompuTec AppEngine to run this setup, we need to provide a Setup class in our plugin that extends CompuTec.AppEngine.Base.Infrastructure.Plugins.PluginSetup class.
 If you create a Plugin solution from our CompuTec AppEngine Plugin Template, then in the plugin project, you will already have boiler code that you can use.

 ![Setup CS](./media/udo-in-appengine-plugin/setup-cs.webp)